rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/bandit3.md

 The password is located in a file that has spaces in the filename.
-Therefore, each word in the filename with a space after it will need to be appended with a backslash (\)

 **`bandit2@bandit:~$ ls`**
 *`spaces in this filename`*

+Each word in the filename with a space after it will need to be appended with a backslash (\\)

 **`bandit2@bandit:~$ cat spaces\ in\ this\ filename`**
 *`aBZ0W5EmUfAf7kHTQeOwd8bauFJ2lAiG`*
 **`bandit2@bandit:~$ ssh bandit3@localhost -p 2220`**